 Ways of working

-While at Orange Bus, I’ve worked for a wide range of organisations and brands in food, technology, financial and government sectors.
+While at Orange Bus, I’ve worked for a wide range of organisations and brands in food, retail, technology, financial and government sectors.